LouisJULIEN/python-basic/README.md

 # Basic Python

 A basic Python web server with the ready-to-use boilerplate:
-- Flask server
-- Payload check with pydantic
+- FastAPI server with payload check
-- pytest tests with Flask route testing and monkeypatch example
+- pytest tests with FastAPI route testing and monkeypatch example
 - PostgresSQL ORM and migration with SQLAchemy and Alembic.
 Includes pgvector
 - Ready to build Docker image
 - Basic routes: healthcheck, version, CRUD example